Full-time, Regular Status, FLSA Exempt

 ABOUT THE ROLE

-The Revenue Accountant helps advance the mission, vision, values, and goals of the organization by providing a wide variety of financial support services in a professional manner.
+The Senior Accountant helps advance the mission, vision, values, and goals of the organization by providing a wide variety of financial support services in a professional manner.
 The Revenue Accountant will serve as the agency’s expert on all matters regarding program billings, receipts and associated required reporting.
 The primary responsibility is to accurately and timely record program revenue, ensure its timely collection, and achieve all associated compliance requirements.

 - Perform monthly bank reconciliations.

-- Assist in month end closing processes.
+- Perform other various month end close processes.

 - Assist in financial audits and implement audit